Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - This season, the Tigers have two against the spread wins in three games as a favorite of 3 points or more.

-- Auburn is 4-0 against the spread and 4-0 overall when the team picks up more than 422 yards.
+- Auburn is 4-0 against the spread and 4-0 overall when the team piles up more than 422.0 yards.

-- The Tigers have five giveaways this season, while the Rebels have 12 takeaways .

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.